dilemmafixer19895/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's important to first write clear, understandable code that works correctly, and only then optimize if performance issues arise.

+# 2023-12-05
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
+It's often better to write clear, readable code first and then optimize only if necessary, based on profiling and testing data.
+Focusing too much on optimization early on can lead to overly complex code that is difficult to maintain and debug.